The Problem with “Clean Eating”

 Clean eating is also a phenomenon that tends to be associated with wealth, thin privilege, and wellness culture in general.
 Think avocado, kale, quinoa, wild salmon, and green smoothies.
 Sure, those are all great foods, but when they are put on a pedestal as being superior to other foods it’s a problem.

-The reality is, there is room in a diet for ALL foods.
-There is no need to stress when going out to eat and realizing the only option is fried food.
+The reality is that there is room in a diet for ALL foods.
+There is no need to stress when eating out and realizing the only option is fried food.
 Likewise, if your child has some artificially flavored and colored foods now and then, it’s ok.

 Birthdays are made for splurging!
 In addition to the fresh berries, the ingredients for this cake that I made for my husband’s birthday include white flour, butter, sugar, and whipped cream.
 Yum!
 My kids chose ice cream cakes this year, not homemade ones.
 It’s all good!